 2014 | A. Bartlett Giamatti Fellow, Yale University, Beinecke Rare Book and Manuscript Library

-no/ta/be/ne is my twice-monthly newsletter—a place to share new work, passing thoughts, and the occasional essay.
+no/ta/be/ne is my irregular newsletter—a place to share new work, passing thoughts, and the occasional essay.
 You can join below.